AdobeDocs/commerce-admin.en/help/catalog/categories-product-assignments.md

    ![Add Condition to Category Rule](./assets/category-rule-create.png)<!-- zoom -->

-   Repeat this process for each attribute that is needed to describe the condition(s) to be met.
-For example, to match products that were created between 7 and 30 days ago, do the following:
+   Repeat this process for each attribute that is needed to describe the conditions to be met.
+For example, to match products that were created from 7 through 30 days ago, do the following:

    - Set **[!UICONTROL Date Created]** to `Less than 30`.
    - Set **[!UICONTROL Logic]** to `AND`.